isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 - Child of:
  [`Fine_Grained_Igneous_Rock`](#Fine_Grained_Igneous_Rock)

+- Fine grained igneous rock than contains less than 90 percent mafic minerals, between 10 and 60 percent feldspathoid mineral in the QAPF fraction and has a plagioclase to total feldspar ratio greater than 0.5.
+Includes rocks classified in QAPF field 13 and 14 or chemically in TAS field U1 as basanite or tephrite.
 - Fine grained igneous rock than contains less than 90 percent mafic minerals, between 10 and 60 percent feldspathoid mineral in the QAPF fraction and has a plagioclase to total feldspar ratio greater than